sundios/people-also-ask/readme.md

 #### 1.- Step one (Check Chrome Version)

-Check which chrome version are you using.
+Check which Chrome version you are using.

 you can do it via the terminal using the following command: